Tower of Babel Runes, Gems, Sockets, and Alchemist Guide

 | Transmuting without reading the preview | You may spend materials without getting the result your build needs. |

-| Using runes before reading the requirement | You may consume a rune that should have been saved for a specific upgrade. |
+| Using numbered runes before reading the requirement | You may consume a specific rune number that should have been saved for a later upgrade. |

 | Selling low-level legendary effects too quickly | You may lose an effect that could matter later through the legendary item system. |